-If you have a complaint regarding accounting, internal controls or auditing matters or a concern regarding questionable accounting or auditing matters, you should submit your written complaint or concern to:
+If you have a complaint regarding accounting, internal controls or auditing matters or a concern regarding questionable accounting or auditing matters, you should contact the Chairman of the Audit Committee at the following:

-Mr. Michael J. White Chairman of the Audit Committee United Corporations Limited 165 University Avenue, 10th Floor Toronto, Ontario M5H 3B8
+Mr. Michael J. White Chairman of the Audit Committee United Corporations Limited 165 University Avenue, 10th Floor Toronto, Ontario, M5H 3B8 Email: michaeljwhite@sympatico.ca

-Email: michaeljwhite@sympatico.ca